masautt/typescript-compiler-showcase/as1/README.md

 TypeScript can be installed using [NPM](https://www.npmjs.com/), the Node Package Manager.
 NPM is installed by default with every Node.js installation.

 TypeScript is included as a dev dependency in each assignment's `package.json`.
-When you run `npm install` in a a folder with a `package.json` file it will install all packages listed in that file.
+When you run `npm install` in a folder with a `package.json` file it will install all packages listed in that file.

-To run the TypeScript Transpiler, you must have TypeScritp installed globally on your machine with :
+To run the TypeScript Transpiler, you must have TypeScript installed globally on your machine with :

 ```bash
 npm install -g typescript